MEGA65/mega65-libc/README.md

 Include the .c and .h files from the `clang` directory that you need.
 We are currently waiting for 65ce02 instructions to be merged in order to assemble the .s files (https://github.com/llvm-mos/llvm-mos/pull/192).
-We also provide a simple `Makefile` that compiles the sources using `llvm-mos` with a rather pedantic warning level.
+We also provide a CMake setup to export the library.

 # Function descriptions